 Certificate of sponsorship

-1. Each application by an entity referred to in Regulation 5(1)(b) shall be accompanied by a certificate of sponsorship issued by the State of which it is a national or by whose nationals it is effectively controlled.
-If the applicant has more than one nationality, as in the case of a partnership or consortium of entities from more than one State, each State involved shall issue a certificate of sponsorship.
+1. Each application by a state enterprise or natural or juridical person shall be accompanied by a certificate of sponsorship issued by the State Party of which it is a national /[ and if applicable, by the State Party by which it is effectively controlled or] by whose nationals it is effectively controlled.
+If the Applicant has more than one nationality, as in the case of a partnership or consortium of entities from more than one State Party, each State Party shall issue a certificate of sponsorship.

-2. Where an applicant has the nationality of one State but is effectively controlled by another State or its nationals, each State shall issue a certificate of sponsorship.
+2. Where an Applicant has the nationality of one State Party but is effectively controlled by another State Party or its nationals, [the Applicant shall obtain] a certificate of sponsorship [from both States Parties].

-[2 bis.
-For the purposes of issuance of a certificate of sponsorship, the State of nationality means the State under whose law the corporation was incorporated.
-However, when the corporation is controlled by nationals of another State or States and has no substantial business activities in the State of incorporation, and the seat of management and the financial control of the corporation are both located in another State, that State shall be regarded as the State of nationality.]

-3. Each certificate of sponsorship shall be duly signed on behalf of the State by which it is submitted, and shall contain:
+3. Each certificate of sponsorship shall be duly signed on behalf of the State Party by which it is submitted, and shall contain:

-(a) the name, address and contact details of the applicant;
+(a) the name, address and contact details of the Applicant;

 (b) the name of the Sponsoring State or States;

-(c) a statement [accompanied by supporting evidence] that the applicant is:
+(c) a statement accompanied by supporting evidence set out in the relevant Standard regarding Effective Control that the Applicant is:

-[(i) a national of the Sponsoring State; or
+[(i) a national of the Sponsoring State; or, if applicable,

 (ii) subject to the Effective Control of the Sponsoring State or its nationals.]

+[(i)Alt. if submitted by the State of nationality, a national of that Sponsoring State, and if applicable subject to its Effective Control; or, if applicable

+(ii)Alt. if submitted by another State Party, subject to its Effective Control or that of its nationals.]

-(d) a statement by the Sponsoring State that it sponsors the applicant together with a description of the necessary and appropriate measures taken by the State to secure effective compliance pursuant to article 139, paragraph 2 of the Convention, and to ensure legal recourse for compensation in accordance with article 235, paragraph 2 of the Convention;
+(d) a statement by the Sponsoring State that it sponsors the Applicant [together with a description of the necessary and appropriate measures taken by the State to secure effective compliance pursuant to article 139, paragraph 2 of the Convention, and to ensure legal recourse for compensation in accordance with article 235, paragraph 2 of the Convention];

+[(d)Alt. a description of the laws and regulations and administrative measures taken within the framework of its legal system for securing compliance by a Contractor with the terms of a Contract and obligations under the Convention;]

 (e) the date of deposit by the Sponsoring State of its instrument of ratification of, or accession or succession to, the Convention, and the date on which it consented to be bound by the Agreement; and